trustthevote/Rocky/doc/production.md

 ### `rocky_pdf_worker`

 It would be nice to have both daemons merged into one process, but it was faster to set things up this way.
 In the future, using JRuby would let someone do that.
 For now, we use the second daemon to avoid paying the cost of launching a Java VM for every PDF merger.

+## API configuration

+For API registration call to work correctly PDF_HOST_NAME constant (see config/environments/<env>.rb) should be set to the host name of the server that has to be put in the PDF URLs.

 ## Email